| I never heard of Acadians until I

 Acadians at one point, but with a big difference in outlook.
 We couldn't wait

 to sign American loyalty oaths, indeed we were super patriots.
+Many of us Americanized our names

 and worked hard to lose our accents, I included, to make sure we belonged.
 We